Whether you want to store food or you want a chilled glass for a cool beverage, you’re probably wondering if you can put glass in the freezer.

 2. Pyrex Containers

-Pyrex containers are a great way to store food in your freezer.
+Pyrex containers and other glass storage containers are a great way to store food in your freezer.
 Once again, make sure you try to prevent thermal shock.

 And, just like with mason jars, make sure you leave room at the top for liquid to expand.